Softpanorama

 Network Interface Layer Humor Etc

-TCP/IP is an industry standard set of protocols developed by the U.S. Department of Defense Advanced Research Projects Agency (DARPA) in 1969.
-It maps TCP/IP protocols to a four-layer conceptual model known as the DARPA model.
-It is often compared to the still born OSI Protocol Layers.
+TCP/IP protocols are often mapped to a four-layer conceptual model known as the DARPA model.
+It is often compared to the still born OSI Protocol Layers with its seven never found in reality layers.
 The four layers of the DARPA model are:

 1. Application,